Preparing Your Holiday Turkey Safely

 Never thaw your turkey by leaving it out on the counter.
 A turkey must thaw at a safe temperature.
 When a turkey stays out at room temperature for more than 2 hours, its temperature becomes unsafe even if the center is still frozen.
 Germs can grow rapidly in the “danger zone” between 40°F and 140°F.

 Raw turkey and its juice can contaminate anything they touch.
-Be sure to handle your turkey correctly to prevent harmful germs from spreading to your food, family, and friends.
+Be sure to handle your turkey correctly to prevent harmful germs from spreading to other food or your family and friends.

 Learn more about the four steps to food safety: clean, separate, cook, and chill.

-Do not wash or rinse raw turkey.
-Federal food safety advice has recommended against washing turkey or chicken since 2005, but some habits are hard to break.
-A 2020 survey* found that 78% of participants reported washing or rinsing turkey before cooking.
+Washing raw turkey can spread germs to other food.
+Federal agencies have recommended not washing turkey or chicken since 2005.
+But a 2020 survey* found that 78% of participants reported washing or rinsing turkey before cooking.
 Old recipes and family cooking traditions may tempt you to keep this practice going, but it can make you and your family sick.
-Poultry juices can spread in the kitchen and contaminate other foods, utensils, and countertops.
+Poultry juice can spread in the kitchen and contaminate other foods, utensils, and countertops.

-It’s safest to cook stuffingexternal icon in a casserole dish instead of inside your turkey.
+It’s safest to cook stuffing in a casserole dish instead of inside your turkey.
 Cooking stuffing in a casserole dish makes it easy to be sure the stuffing is thoroughly cooked.
 If you do cook stuffing in the turkey, put the stuffing in the turkey just before cooking.

 With either cooking method, use a food thermometer to make sure the stuffing’s center reaches 165°F. Germs can survive in stuffing that has not reached 165°F. If you cooked the stuffing in your turkey, wait 20 minutes after taking the bird out of the oven before removing the stuffing.
 This allows the stuffing to cook a little longer.

 To roast a turkey in your oven, set the oven temperature to at least 325°F. Place the completely thawed turkey in a roasting pan that is 2 to 2-1/2 inches deep.
-Cooking timesexternal icon depend on the weight of the turkey and whether it is stuffed.
+Cooking times depend on the weight of the turkey and whether it is stuffed.

-If you are cooking your turkey using another method, such as smoking or frying it, or roasting a turkey that is not fully thawed, follow these guidelinesexternal icon for cooking your bird safely.
+If you are cooking your turkey using another method, such as smoking or frying it, or if you are roasting a turkey that is not fully thawed, follow these guidelines for cooking your bird safely.

-Cooked turkey and dishes made with turkey, such as a casserole, can be stored in the refrigerator for 3 to 4 days or can be frozen to store longer.
+- Eat cooked turkey and dishes made with it, such as soup or a casserole, within 3 to 4 days.
+Freeze leftovers to store them for longer.